Clockwise from top left: Anna Borg, Annabrooke Temple, Sari Zimmerman, Lisa Black, Oscar Teran, Samorn Selim, Fairuz Abdullah, Eliza Leoni

 (415) 565-4619; e-mail Stephanie

-Stephanie provides support for the various operations that the office of Career and Professional Development actively engages in throughout the year.
+Stephanie provides support for various activities and events that the Career office actively engages in throughout the year.
 A native of California, she received her B.S. in Managerial Economics with minors in English and Writing from the University of California, Davis.
 Prior to joining the UC Hastings community, Stephanie worked in student academic advising after completing several short-term appointments in private firms.
-Her extensive ties to higher education has blossomed into a career heavily involved in university administration.
+Her unwavering ties to higher education has anchored her in a career heavily involved in university administration.

 Sari Zimmerman, Assistant Dean for the Office of Career & Professional Development